shanep/shanep.github.io/parts/project-submit-boiler.md

 You can now get your patch from Gmail and test it to make sure that everything works and your patch was correct.

-- Checkout a new branch named `test-patch` from the upstream/master branch
+1. Checkout a new branch named `test-patch` from the upstream/master branch

 ```bash
 git checkout upstream/master -b test-patch
 ```

-- Push your new `test-patch` branch to **your** repo instead of the upstream
+2. Push your new `test-patch` branch to **your** repo instead of the upstream

 ```bash
  git push -u origin
 ```

-- Get the patch file from Gmail
+3. Get the patch file from Gmail

 ![download gmail](/images/gmail-original-email.png)

-- Copy the email to your clip board
+4. Copy the email to your clip board

 ![copy to clipboard](/images/gmail-copy-email.png)

-- Create a new file and paste the contents that you just copied and save it in the root folder in a file named `my-patch.txt`
+5. Create a new file and paste the contents that you just copied and save it in the root folder in a file named `my-patch.txt`.

 ![new file](/images/new-file.png)

-- Make sure you saved the file correctly.
+6. Make sure you saved the file correctly.
 It should show up in the file explorer as shown below.

 ![created file](/images/created-file.png)

-- Now apply that patch to your new `test-patch` branch
+7. Now apply that patch to your new `test-patch` branch

 ```bash
 git am my-patch.txt
 ```

-- Commit your patch
+8. Commit your patch

 ```bash
 git commit -m "Testing my email patch"
 ```

-- Push your test patch branch to your Github Account
+9. Push your test patch branch to your Github Account

 ```bash
 git push
 ```

+10. After you have successfully applied the patch you can delete the file `my-patch.txt`. **Don't** commit the file `my-patch.txt` it is just a temporary file that you don't want to save.

-- Finally open up the browser again and make sure you have 3 branches `master`, `submit`, and `test-patch`.
+11. Finally open up the browser again and make sure you have 3 branches `master`, `submit`, and `test-patch`.
 The `submit` and `test-patch` branches should be identical.
 Each should have exactly 1 commit from you with all your changes.